rubypan/rubypan.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* MS in Marketing Science, Columbia Business School, 2024
-* M.S. in Jekyll, GitHub University, 2014
+* BBA in Management Information Systems, University of Texas at Austin, 2023
-* B.S. in GitHub, GitHub University, 2012
+* BSA in Mathematics, University of Texas at Austin, 2023

 Work experience
 ======